 Here's an overview of a few of the advanced manufacturing sectors that thrive in the Region.

-The aerospace industry employs more than 13,000 North Carolina workers in operations involving the production of aircraft fuselages, precision tools, fuel systems, electrical components, signal testing instruments and more.
+The aerospace industry employs nearly 14,000 (2019) North Carolina workers in operations involving the production of aircraft fuselages, precision tools, fuel systems, electrical components, signal testing instruments and more.
 Eastern North Carolina's most active growth area, aerospace, has drawn attention to the Region in the international community.

 Leading firms with operations here include Spirit Aerosystems, Honeywell, Kidde Aerospace and others.